FLOL: Fast Baselines for Real-World Low-Light Enhancement: Proposed Method

-In the first place, the input image is converted into its Fourier image using the discrete 2-dimensional Fast Fourier Transform (FFT), and then separated into its phase and module components.
-Following previous works~\cite{Li2023ICLR, wang2023fourllie}, we focus on enhancing the amplitude component.

-To achieve this, we produce the amplitude transform map (or ``Module Map") by feeding the input image into the \emph{FIE-Block}.
-This block follows a Metaformer~\cite{yu2022metaformer} structure (also similar to a NAFBlock~\cite{chen2022simple}):
+In the first step, the input image is converted into Fourier space using the discrete 2-dimensional Fast Fourier Transform (FFT), and then separated into its phase and module components.
+Following previous works~\cite{uhdll, wang2023fourllie}, we focus on enhancing the amplitude component.
+To achieve this, we produce the amplitude transform map (Module Map) by feeding the input image into the \emph{FIE-Block}.
+This block follows a Metaformer~\cite{yu2022metaformer} structure:

 where $z$ are the input features and $z_2$ the output features of the block.
-However, we apply global attention in the frequency domain, thanks to the Fourier properties.
-For this, we design the \emph{Fre-MLP} block that works inside the FIE-Block --- a feed-forward network or MLP that operates in the frequency components (please see Fig. \ref{fig:3}).
+In contrast, we apply global attention in the frequency domain, thanks to the Fourier properties.
+For this, we design the \emph{Fre-Process} block that works inside the FIE-Block --- a feed-forward network that operates in the frequency components (please see Fig. \ref{fig:scheme}).
 We use the same gated FFN (pixel-wise convolutions with simple gates) as NAFNet~\cite{chen2022simple}.

-Note that we estimate the ``Module Map" using a low-resolution input image resized by half ($\downarrow_2$) using bilinear interpolation.
-This is possible since the amplitude is (partially) scale invariant~\cite{Li2023ICLR}.
-Moreover, this allows us to reduce the computation and number of operations notably.
+Note that we estimate the Module Map using a low-resolution input image resized by half ($\downarrow_2$) using bilinear interpolation.
+This is possible since the amplitude is (partially) scale invariant~\cite{uhdll}.
+Moreover, this allows us to reduce the computation and the number of operations notably.
 The resultant amplitude map is upscaled to the original resolution using the same interpolation.
+We fix the number of channels of the latent features at 16.

-Finally, we continue by applying the amplitude transform map (``Module Map") to the original amplitude ---via element-wise division--- to enhance it.
+Finally, we continue by applying the Module Map to the original amplitude ---via element-wise division--- to enhance it.
 The result is the new amplitude component of the input image, and the non-modified phase.
-We apply an inverse Fast Fourier Transform (iFFT) to obtain the intermediate result $\mathbf{x}_{lol}$ (please see Fig. \ref{fig:3}).
+We apply an inverse Fast Fourier Transform (iFFT) to obtain the intermediate result $\mathbf{x}_{lol}$ (please see Fig. \ref{fig:scheme}).
 This result already presents good illumination properties, but also notable noise and artifacts.
-In the section ahead, we will explain how to remove this noise and artifacts and how to perform a good color correction.
-This will allow us to recover the clean image properly.
+In the section ahead, we explain how to remove this noise and artifacts and how to perform a good color correction.
+This allows us to properly recover the clean image.
+The output obtained at the end of the FIE step is flawed as we mentioned above.
+To solve this problem, we concatenate this output and the input image and then, the result is fed into the Denoiser step.